hectorgabucio/blog/content/post/grpc-keepalive-with-nginx-proxy/how-to-grpc-keepalive-with-nginx-proxy.md

 ---
-title: "Implementing gRPC Keepalive with Nginx Proxy"
+title: "Implementing gRPC Keepalive with a Go server behind a nginx proxy"
 date: 2025-05-09
-description: "A deep dive into implementing a custom keepalive mechanism for gRPC server streams when working with Nginx proxy"
+description: "A practical guide to implementing reliable connection health checks for gRPC server streams when working with Nginx proxy, including a custom keepalive solution and real-world considerations"
 tags:
     - grpc
     - go